kd8bny/pi2go/README.md

 	$ make clean        ~ Removes all temp files
 	$ make build        ~ Rebuilds all dependencies
 	$ make initbuild    ~ Build UI for first time !!!
 USE MAKE BUILD after!!!
+		Need to enter "from PyQt4.Qwt5 import *" To include Qwt reference

 Ideas/TODO
 ==============================================